pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 .. return_path_short_end

-.. rubric:: Used on functions the following:
+.. rubric:: Used in functions the following:

 * :doc:`pgr_withPoints`